Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 John   | 150
 *      | 5

 The number of `*` rows indicates the amount of properties that can't be included in the result.
-Note that this doesn't represent the number of _distinct_ omitted values.
+Note that this does not represent the number of _distinct_ omitted values.
 In this example, three distinct names are not reported (Bob, Mary, and Tom), but since there are two Bobs, one Mary, and two Toms, the result contains `2 + 1 + 2 = 5` `*` rows.

-It's worth noting that absence of `*` rows doesn't mean that no rows were omitted.
+It is worth noting that absence of `*` rows doesn't mean that no rows were omitted.
 The `*` rows have to pass the same anonymization procedure.
 Thus, if the total count of `*` rows is too low, they will be omitted from the result.

 ### Adding noise